The Strange Love of Martha Ivers: Filming

-Filming of The Strange Love of Martha Ivers took place at Paramount Studios in Los Angeles.
+Filming took place at Paramount Studios in Los Angeles.
 Director Lewis Milestone left the film for several days in sympathy with a set decorators' strike which was going on at the time.
 In his absence, the film was directed by Byron Haskin, who did not receive screen credit.
 The film's shooting schedule was vigorous, with shoots often lasting 12 hours each day.

 Stanwyck had considerable influence on how she was lit, and was not shy about putting her fellow actors on notice that she did not like to be upstaged.
 When she saw the coin trick Heflin had learned — at Milestone's suggestion, to show that Heflin's character was a professional gambler — she informed him he should make sure he did not do it during any of her important lines, since she had a bit of business that would upstage him, if she had to.
 With that she raised her skirt high and adjusted her garter.
 Heflin is seen rolling a coin on his fingers several times in several scenes.

 Kirk Douglas later wrote that Stanwyck was indifferent to him at first, until at one point she focused on him and told him, "Hey, you're pretty good."
 Douglas, smarting from having been ignored previously, replied, "Too late, Miss Stanwyck," but the two got on well after that.